Read Time : 8 Minutes

 What Are Solar Cells?

-Currently, solar panels that are used for domestic purposes are only able to take around 20% of the sunlight that they receive and turn it into electricity.
-This is what is known as solar efficiency.
-There are several other forms of solar cell available that are used for commercial and industrial purposes.
-These are able to have an efficiency rating of up to 40%, but they do tend to be more expensive than domestic models.
+In most instances, solar panels that are used for domestic purposes are only able to take around 20% of the sunlight that they receive and turn it into electricity.
+There are several other forms of solar cells available that are used for commercial and industrial purposes.
+These can have an efficiency rating of up to 40%, but they do tend to be more expensive than domestic models.

 One of the great things about solar technology is the fact that advances in the field are constantly being made, raising the overall quality and efficiency.
 It is expected that this will only increase with further research and development.
 Similarly, as these aspects increase, the price of solar panels is expected to keep falling – making them available to a much wider number of people.